hartwigmedical/hmftools/sage/README2.md

 # Somatic Alterations in Genome (SAGE)
 SAGE is a somatic SNV, MNV and small INDEL caller.

+# Algorithm

+SAGE parses the tumor bam twice.
+The first time to get a list of candidate variants and determine a unique read context of each variant.
+The second pass counts the number of full, partial and realigned matches of the read context.

+Finally, SAGE parses the normal bam once to get germline statistics on the variants.

-## Candidate Detection
+## Variant Support

+In the first pass of the tumor BAM, SAGE uses the `I` and `D` flag in the CIGAR to find INDELs.
+To find SNVs, SAGE compares the bases in every aligned region (flags `M`, `X` or `=`) with the provided reference genome.
+MNVs are not included at this stage, but are determined after phasing.
+Only records meeting the `min_map_quality` requirement are processed.
+There is no base quality requirement.

+The output of this stage is a set of candidate variants with counts of the ref support, alt support and read depth.
+This corresponds to the AD and DP fields found in the final VCF.
+Note these values do not contribute to the quality or VAF calculations.
+These are calculated in the next step.

-## Distinct Read Context
+## Read Context

+The read context is a sequence of bases comprised of a core flanked on either side by an additional 25 bases.
+A read context must be complete to be eligible as the primary read context of a variant.
+If a single flank is incomplete (such as when a variant is too close to a read edge), the read context can partially match with a complete read context.
+If both flanks are incomplete (such as when the majority of a read is in a repeat sequence), the read context cannot match with another read context.

+### Read Context Core

-The read context is the distinct set of bases surrounding the variant after accounting for any repeats and microhomology in the read sequence (not ref sequence).
+The read context core is the distinct set of bases surrounding the variant after accounting for any repeats and microhomology in the read sequence (not ref sequence).
 In this context, a repeat is defined as having 1 - 10 bases repeated at least 2 times.

 For a SNV in a non-repeat sequence this will just be the single alternate base.